-Objectives.
+Objectives

 These standards present a comprehensive, integrated statement of critical educational outcomes deemed necessary to prepare students to: 1) Succeed in school, including college or other post-secondary school education; 2) Succeed in the workplace and their careers; 3) Live happy, worthy and fulfilling personal lives; and 4) Become engaged, responsible and productive citizens.
-To accomplish this, these Standards identify four forms of educational outcomes: 1) Knowledge - what students should know and understand; 2) Skills - what students should be able to do; 3) Values - what students should value and believe; and 4) Traits - what characteristics and attributes of character students should possess.

-These standards are the result of a project of the nonprofit, nonpartisan Josephson Institute of Ethics, designed to provide states, school districts and individual schools with a comprehensive, fully integrated guide to the achievement of ambitious but realistic educational objectives in the academic, social/emotional, character and school climate domains.
+These standards are the result of a project of the nonprofit, nonpartisan Josephson Institute of Ethics, designed to provide states, school districts and individual schools with a comprehensive, fully integrated guide to the achievement of ambitious but realistic educational objectives in the academic, social-emotional, character and school culture domains.
 The Institute is committed to continually updating, and where appropriate, revising these Model Standards in response to experience and the suggestions and advice of thoughtful educators and experts in the field.

-1These Model Standards, integrating critical outcomes from each of these domains, draw heavily upon the hands-on experience of thousands of educators involved in the Josephson Institute's CHARACTER COUNTS!®schools and student development improvement efforts, as well as the most current research and theories regarding the whole child, school climate, connectedness, behavior modification, the growth mindset, executive function, research-based instructional strategies, the teaching of high level learning skills; as well the research, reports, recommendations and standards presented by the National Governor's Association's COMMON CORE Standards Initiative, the Partnership for 21st Century Skills' Framework for 21st Century Learning: Student Outcomes and Support Systems, the Illinois State Standards for Social and Emotional Learning, the Kansas State Standards for Social, Emotional, and Character Development; ASCD Whole Child Initiative and the work of the Collaborative for Academic, Social, and Emotional Learning (CASEL); Character Education Partnership, the Institute for Excellence & Ethics, the Center for the 4th and 5th Rs, and the National Center for Mental Health Promotion and Youth Violence Prevention.
+1 These Model Standards, integrating critical outcomes from each of these domains, draw heavily upon the hands-on experience of thousands of educators involved in the CHARACTER COUNTS! schools and student development improvement efforts, as well as the most current research and theories regarding the whole child, school climate, connectedness, behavior modification, the growth mindset, executive function, research-based instructional strategies, the teaching of high level learning skills; as well the research, reports, recommendations and standards presented by the National Governor's Association's COMMON CORE Standards Initiative, the Partnership for 21st Century Skills' Framework for 21st Century Learning: Student Outcomes and Support Systems, the Illinois State Standards for Social and Emotional Learning, the Kansas State Standards for Social, Emotional, and Character Development; ASCD Whole Child Initiative and the work of the Collaborative for Academic, Social, and Emotional Learning (CASEL); Character Education Partnership, the Excellence with Integrity Institute, the Center for the 4th and 5th Rs, and the National Center for Mental Health Promotion and Youth Violence Prevention.

-The standards in the Academic, Social and Emotional and Character Domains represent an understanding of the desired educational outcomes for students in Kdg-12th grade.
-Realizing that some of the desired traits are acquired by students in the later grades, these standards are identified on the chart with an S.
+The standards in the Academic, Social and Emotional, Character and School Culture Domains represent an understanding of the desired educational outcomes for students in K-12th grade.
+Realizing that some of the desired traits are acquired by students in the later grades, (secondary schools), these standards are identified on the chart with an S.